I am currently selling a few unwanted baby things online. Today a lady contacted me about one of the items and asked to come over.

 - Get all the sleep you can.
 Don’t feel at all guilty for those morning sleep ins or sneaky afternoon naps.
 Just enjoy it and get as much as you can.
 You may think you’re ready for sleep deprivation but it really is a bitch!

 - Relish in every moment of pregnancy.
-Even though you are of course excited to meet your little creation, you will never be pregnant for the first time again.
+Even though you are excited to meet your little creation, you will never be pregnant for the first time again.
 Though you may have more pregnancies you will also have at least one other child to care for so will not necessarily have the luxury to just plop on the couch, pull up your shirt and enjoy watching your bub kick and dance inside your tummy.

 - They make it look easy in the classes but breastfeeding is actually pretty hard.
 But if you can persist you’ll be glad you did.
 Oh and there is this thing called cluster feeding…don’t worry, it won’t last forever.